TNorman6252/notes-app-console/README.md

 ## What's Included
 - Add Note
 - List Notes
+- Number of Notes
+- Find Note
+- List Active and Archived Notes
+- Listing Notes By Priority Level
 - Update Note
 - Delete Note
 - Exit Note App

-**All of these features are currently incomplete with exiting the app being the exception at this current stage in development.**
+**All of these features mentioned above are fully functional and COMPLETE!
+Stay Tuned for more updates**